16 Tidy data

 Nesting

 nest() packs subsets of a data frame into list-columns, and unnest() unpacks them.
-This pattern shines when fitting models to groups, but it requires familiarity with list-columns and iteration.
-We return to it in Section 19.3 when you have those tools.
+This pattern shines when fitting models to groups, but it requires familiarity with list-columns and iteration, both covered in Section 19.3.

 16.7 Summary